Graduated Response Early Years

 Speech and Language therapy referrals for children under 30 months are now signposted by One Stop to receive graduated support from the 0-19 teams in partnership with early years settings, family centre groups and third sector support.
 The Speech and Language Therapy service provides assessment, therapy and advice for children aged over 30 months who have not yet started school and have speech, language, and communication needs.

-When referring to speech and language therapy, you may wish to attach this nursery questionnaire (.doc) or ask parents/carers to take along to a speech and language therapy advice clinic.
+When referring to speech and language therapy, you may wish to attach the nursery questionnaire from the Early Years Speech resource packs (speech and language and occupational therapies) or ask parents/carers to take along to a speech and language therapy advice clinic.

-When referring to occupational therapy, please complete the Activities of daily living checklist.
+When referring to occupational therapy, please complete the Activities of daily living checklist (DOC).

 You can then upload or scan this document in when completing the referral, it will give comprehensive information to the OneStop service and the Occupational Therapists.